SaraSchaal/CoreSim_QTL/notebook/20210504_currentFigs.md

 PDF that is 21KB
 ![phenotype plot](../figures/20210321_lowVhighMig/High_Mig/3384725_pheno.pdf)

+> _Make one line dotted so it works in B&W_

 ## Fitnesses
 PDF that is 21KB
 ![fitness plot](../figures/20210321_lowVhighMig/High_Mig/3384725_fitness.pdf)

+> _Make one line dotted to be consistent with last graph_

 ## Inversion Age
 PDF that is 15KB
 ![inv age time (my top)](../figures/20210321_lowVhighMig/High_Mig/3384725_invAge3.pdf)
 ![inv age time second](../figures/20210321_lowVhighMig/High_Mig/3384725_invAge2.pdf)
 ![inv age time original](../figures/20210321_lowVhighMig/High_Mig/3384725_invAge.pdf)

+> _Make the black lines dotted so it works in B&W on this and similar line graphs_

 PDF that is 6KB
 ![inv age boxplot](../figures/20210321_lowVhighMig/High_Mig/3384725_invAgebox.pdf)